jenbrissman/FollowSpot/README.md

 ## <a name="#Meet"></a>Meet the Developer

-Jen is an adventurous world traveler who enjoys mountain biking, snowboarding, running, scuba diving, cooking/baking, and is happiest in hiking boots.
-Recently she held the position of Senior Operations Manager at a private investment office in New York City, where she was promoted twice within the company 2013 to 2021.
-Jen has also worked in lifestyle management at Luxury Attaché, and as a professional organizer/productivity consultant at DwellWell.
+A tenacious multi-hyphenate, I am a driven and focused problem solver who has a knack for seeing the bigger picture in any situation.
+I currently work for Cloudinary as a Software Engineering Tutorial Producer.
+From 2013-2021, I was the Senior Operations Manager at a private investment office in NYC, where I was promoted twice within the company.
-In addition to this, she has also had a successful career as a theatre, tv, film, voiceover, commercial actress and model in New York City, and holds a BFA from the UC Conservatory of Music, which accepts only the top 1% of applicants.
+I have also had a successful career as a theatre, tv, film, voiceover, commercial actress and model in New York City.
+I hold a BFA from the UC Conservatory of Music, which accepts only the top 1% of applicants.
-A tenacious multi-hyphenate, Jen is a driven and focused problem solver who has a knack for seeing the bigger picture in any situation.
-In this ever-changing world, her intuition has led her into an exciting new career in software development.
-She is a contributing member of Artists Who Code, an online community of artists in tech.
+In my free time, I am an adventurous world traveler who enjoys mountain biking, snowboarding, running, scuba diving, pickleball, cooking, and am happiest in hiking boots.

 Connect with [Jen Brissman](https://www.linkedin.com/in/jenbrissman/) on LinkedIn!